Stepanvar/clean_prog/README.md

 # new_prog
-I solemnly swear that I will not scatter garbage in it
+I solemnly swear that I will not scatter garbage in this repository
+#Makefile
+create Makefile which depends on submake file and it's dependensies